junxit/us-congress-bills-111/metadata.md

 - 2009-03-24 — Introduced in House
 - 2009-03-24 — Introduced in House
 - 2009-03-24 — Referred to the House Committee on Natural Resources.
+- 2009-03-30 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-04-21 — Considered under suspension of the rules. (consideration: CR H4528-4530)
+- 2009-04-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1694.
+- 2009-04-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-21 — Mrs. Christensen moved to suspend the rules and pass the bill, as amended.
+- 2009-04-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4528)
+- 2009-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4528)
+- 2009-04-21 — The title of the measure was amended.
+Agreed to without objection.